wlswotmd/gef/docs/FAQ.md

 Unlike kernel symbols, userland symbols do not undergo heuristic detection (with some special exceptions).
 Therefore, missing symbols may not be detected by the `magic` command.

-If you're referring to system-wide glibc, you can resolve it with these steps:
+If you're referring to system-wide `glibc`, you can resolve it with these steps:
 1. Install the symbols with `apt install libc6-dbg`.
 2. Add `set debug-file-directory /usr/lib/debug` in `~/.gdbinit`.